openshift-fluxv2-poc/platform-team/README.md

 # Platform Team

+Here's Flux multi-tenancy demo for OpenShift.

-Alice is an OpenShift Cluster-Admin.
+Persona: **Alice** is an OpenShift Cluster-Admin.
 She'd like to use Flux in an OpenShift-ish way via its Web UI by

   1. Installing Flux via OperatorHub
   1. Bootstraping the platform setup with copy & paste via OpenShift YAML import

 and achieve the similar result with the CLI setup.

-## Setup multi-tenant via OpenShift YAML import
+Persona: **Chanwit** is a member of the Dev team.
+You could also change user name or add other team members [here](https://github.com/openshift-fluxv2-poc/platform-team/blob/main/tenants/base/dev-team/rbac.yaml#L33).

-### Production: Source & Kustomization
+## Production Cluster: Source & Kustomization

+You could copy below YAML snippets and import into OpenShift to kick off the setup without using CLI.

 ```
 ---
 apiVersion: source.toolkit.fluxcd.io/v1beta1